Tomás Rua Ó Súilleabháin: Career

 Ó Súilleabháin worked as a hedge school teacher in Caherdaniel; a hedge school was an illegal school that taught Catholics and Presbyterian children, as only Church of Ireland (Anglican) schools were permitted in Ireland at the time.
 In one poem he complains about getting paid just sixpence a quarter by his pupils.
 After getting a job in Portmagee, he sent on all his books and papers on a boat from Derrynane to Goleen, only for the boat to sink.
 This inspired one of his most famous works, "Amhrán ne Leabhar" ('song of the books'), also called "Cuan Bhéil Inse" ('Valentia Harbour').
 It gives an insight into the kind of literature used by hedge schoolmaster: Euclid, Cato the Elder, the New Testament, the Psalter of Cashel and Foras Feasa ar Éirinn are all mentioned.
 He also composed an air on the fiddle for "Amhrán na Leabhar," which is still popular.

 While sick with tuberculosis he wrote the hymn "A Rí an Domhnaigh" ('O King of Sunday').

-A supporter and friend of Daniel O'Connell, after O'Connell won the 1828 Clare by-election, Ó Súilleabháin wrote "Guím slán go hUíbh Ráthach" ('I wish farewell to Iveragh') and "Is é Donall binn Ó Conaill caoin" ('He is sweet and gentle Daniel O'Connell').
+A supporter and friend of Daniel O'Connell, after O'Connell won the 1828 County Clare by-election, Ó Súilleabháin wrote "Guím slán go hUíbh Ráthach" ("I wish farewell to Iveragh") and "Is é Donall binn Ó Conaill caoin" ("He is sweet and gentle Daniel O'Connell").

 Another well-known quatrain mocks two Protestant men for not keeping Catholic fasts.